numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 Motivation and Scope
 --------------------

-In the past few years the NumPy project has gotten significant financial support, as well as dedicated work time for maintainers to work on NumPy.
-There is a need to acknowledge that support - funders and organizations expect or require it, it's helpful when looking for new funding, and it's the right thing to do.
-Furthermore, having a clear policy for how NumPy acknowledges support is helpful when searching for new support.
+In the past few years, the NumPy project has gotten significant financial support, as well as dedicated work time for maintainers to work on NumPy.
+There is a need to acknowledge that support - it's the right thing to do, it's helpful when looking for new funding, and funders and organizations expect or require it, Furthermore, having a clear policy for how NumPy acknowledges support is helpful when searching for new support.
+Finally, this policy may help set reasonable expectations for potential funders.

-This NEP is aimed at both the NumPy community - who can use it when looking for support and acknowledging existing support - and at past, current and prospective sponsors, who often want or need to know what they get in return for their support other than a healthier NumPy.
+This NEP is aimed at both the NumPy community - who can use it as a guideline when looking for support on behalf of the project and when acknowledging existing support - and at past, current and prospective sponsors, who often want or need to know what they get in return for their support other than a healthier NumPy.

 The scope of this proposal includes:

-- direct financial support, employers providing paid time for NumPy maintainers and regular contributors, and in-kind support such as free hardware resources or services.
+- direct financial support, employers providing paid time for NumPy maintainers and regular contributors, and in-kind support such as free hardware resources or services,
-- where and how NumPy acknowledges support (e.g., logo placement on the website).
+- where and how NumPy acknowledges support (e.g., logo placement on the website),
-- the amount and duration of support which leads to acknowledgement.
+- the amount and duration of support which leads to acknowledgement, and
 - who in the NumPy project is responsible for sponsorship related topics, and how to contact them.